scholarslab/makerwiki/projects/sun-arduino.md

 [video](/uploads/arduino-sun-project/video-1522463659-at-dnd.mp4){.video}

-(I'll hopefully have a quick demo vid soon to show off what it looks like on the board with all the lights)
+(I'll hopefully have a quick demo vid soon to show off what it looks like on the board with all the light patterns and stuff)

 # Thoughts